koge nord

 Most of us who visit Copenhagen find our way to Ny Carlsberg Glyptotek.

-But the first Glyptotek was in a completely different place in the city.
+But the first Glyptotek was in fact at a completely different place in the city.
 Yes, actually in a private villa where the brewery’s founder J.C.
 Jacobsen lived.

 Valby Langgade 1